NBC Insider Exclusive

 NBC Insider Holiday

-Steve Martin's SNL Holiday Wish Is a Gift That Keeps on Giving — and It Got a Reprise
+Steve Martin's Holiday Wish Is an SNL Christmas Classic — and It Got a Reprise

 The iconic 1986 Christmas sketch got a hilarious "reprise" featuring Kristen Wiig's Gilly in 2009.